Prime Minister of the Netherlands: Role

-Although the prime minister is the leading Dutch political figure and holder of the de facto highest office, they are not quite as powerful as the British prime minister and the German chancellor.
-This is mainly because, historically, all Dutch ministers used to be responsible to the monarch; ministers took turns to fill the position of prime minister, and in the role had little if any control over the other ministers.
+The prime minister is the leading political figure and holder of the de facto highest office in the Netherlands.
+In terms of political power, however, the prime minister is not as powerful as, for example, the British prime minister or the German chancellor.
+This is mainly because, historically, all Dutch ministers used to be responsible to the monarch (also true of prime ministers in other countries); ministers took turns to fill the position of prime minister, and in the role had little if any control over the other ministers.
 The prime minister's role gained importance when ministers became responsible to the parliament, and the position became mostly reserved for the leader of the biggest political party in the House of Representatives.
-Still, because the position holds limited powers compared to its equivalent in other neighboring parliamentary democracies, the prime minister's role is described as primus inter pares ("first among equals").
+Still, because the position holds limited powers compared to its equivalent in other neighboring parliamentary democracies, the prime minister's role is described as primus inter pares ("first among equals"), and he is as much the chairman of the government as he is its leader.

 Following the constitutional review of 1983, the position of prime minister was formalised in the Dutch Constitution for the first time.
 According to the Constitution of the Netherlands, the Government is constituted by the king and the ministers.
 The Constitution stipulates that the prime minister chairs the Council of Ministers (article 45) and is appointed by royal decree (article 43).
 The royal decree of their own appointment and those of the other ministers are to be countersigned by the prime minister (article 48).
-The Council of Ministers is no longer nowadays attended by the king.
+The Council of Ministers is no longer attended by the king.